Extracting precise data from in-the-field wool tuft tests

 Average tuft oscillation frequency about its mean angle

-Sum of the power of all frequencies experienced by each tuft, from 1 to Nyquist
+Sum of the power of all frequencies experienced by each tuft in the range of 1 to 10 Hz

 "Turbulence" formulas 1 and 2 (total motion):